B-Houssam/Devoir-TP-MODAL-2/README.md

 # Devoir TP MODAL 2

-# please provide a path to the wanted project folder
+# please provide a static path to your target project (directory)
 - the classes should be in a named package.

 Travail à faire: